vinsonchuong/httpx-server/README.md

 And, if the request includes the text `HTTP/2`, it is routed to a [clear text HTTP/2 server](https://nodejs.org/api/http2.html#http2_class_http2server).

+Enabling TLS is optional.
+If no certificate is passed in, the server will function, just without TLS support.

 The code for differentiating between unencrypted HTTP/1.1 and HTTP/2 requests relies on currently deprecated code.
 There's an [outstanding issue to undeprecate that code](https://github.com/nodejs/node/issues/34296).